Followers

 Martha

-I truly think the lord above was having fun with these two mothers who influenced, molded, and simply made George Washington the man he was.
+I truly think the Lord above was having fun with these two mothers who influenced, molded, and simply made George Washington the man he was.
 Martha Custis was a wealthy widow when she married George.
-She was also his senior and was already a mother.
+She was also his senior and already a mother.
 George adopted her children as his own and doted on the family he married into.
-Martha was short and tended in middle age to stout.
+Martha was short and, in middle age, tended to stoutness.
 But although Washington was admired by the most glamorous women in the hemisphere, Martha was his lodestone.
-Her strength in maintaining his farm and family enabled him to ride off from Mount Vernon to return a long eight years later.
+Her strength in maintaining his farm and family enabled him to ride off from Mount Vernon and return eight long years later.
 But he could not remain apart from Martha that long.
-Almost every winter he requested she leave their farm and join him in winter quarter where she became the surrogate mother of his officers and men.
+Almost every winter, he requested that she leave their farm and join him in winter quarters, where she became the surrogate mother of his officers and men.

 Martha as a young woman